opencomputeproject/Project-Zipline/FAQ.md

 ## Project Zipline - FAQ

+#### What is the quickest way to ramp on Project Zipline and the XP10 compression algorithm?
+    Please see .\Project_Zipine_Overview.pptx.

 #### Does the implementation only support the XP10 compression algorithm?
     The implementation supports XP10, Zlib, and Gzip.